beryllium-org/virtUART/README.md

-# jpkg-template-package
+# Beryllium OS virtUART
-A template package for jpkg
+A Beryllium OS package to provide support for using real stdin and stdout as a virtual console.
 <br />
 Build with <code>make package</code>